memecoder12345678/DCry-Ransomware-PoC/docs/FAQ.md

 ## WTF why is the file so big?

 Because it's Python 😩.
 Tools like PyInstaller pack your code, Python itself, and all libraries (like `cryptography`, `requests`, etc.) into one huge `.exe`.
-It's not your code's fault&mdash;it's carrying a whole ecosystem.
+It's not your code's fault &mdash; it's carrying a whole ecosystem.

 Real malware?
 They use C/C++/Go/Rust and compression to stay lean.
 This is just a chonky PoC 😅.